Recognition of Prior Learning / Credit Transfer Policy

 The Policy relates to all current students of the College or applicants with an offer of admission to a course of study at the College.

-The policy applies to any course offered by the College; including cross-institutional study.
+The policy applies to any course offered by the College.

 Definitions:

-articulation arrangements - enable students to progress from a completed qualification to another with admission and/or credit in a defined qualification pathway.
+articulation - arrangements which enable students to progress from a completed qualification to another with admission and/or credit in a defined qualification pathway.

 course co-ordinator - an academic member of the College who is responsible for the development and management of a course of study in the College, wherever it is undertaken.